*** A June 7, 2018 Court of Appeals decision relates to the original blog entry.

 While Judge Rivera argues that the majority's decision must hinge on changing the definition of "handle" to encompass "blade", the majority decision itself makes no reference to how the majority interpreted the definition of handle.

 Since the majority decision doesn't state or imply that "handle" encompasses "blade", Berrezueta shouldn't be interpreted as announcing such a rule.

-I would not recommend that a civilian in New York carry a spring-assisted knife with a thumb-stud or other opening device attached to the blade.
+I wouldn't recommend that a civilian in New York carry a spring-assisted knife with a thumb-stud or other opening device attached to the blade.
 The risk is too great.
-You could be being wrongly charged and convicted.
+You could be be wrongly charged and convicted.

-Having a prior criminal conviction should provide greater incentive not to carry such knives.
-The conviction escalates what otherwise would be a misdemeanor to a felony, increasing the maximum sentence from one year in jail for the misdemeanor, to seven years for the felony.
+Having a prior criminal conviction should provide even greater incentive not to carry such knives.
+The prior conviction aggravates what otherwise would be a misdemeanor to a felony, increasing the maximum sentence from one year in jail for the misdemeanor, to seven years for the felony.

 However, under the Penal Law, a knife with a thumb-stud or other device attached only to the blade is not a switchblade.
 Berrezueta hasn't changed the law.
 If charged, you should assert the not-a-switchblade defense.The original blog entry appears below: